praveenk2k7/Image-CLassifier_MobileNet/README.md

 Done!!

-##Javascript
+Javascript

 	index.js - loads the model and classify the images

-##HTML file
+HTML file

 	index.html - executes the app in the webpage

-##Technology Used:
+Technology Used:

 	Tensorflowjs

 	Javascript

 	HTML